 - measure your PEF to determine how much and how fast you exhale

 - take a nitric oxide measurement to determine bronchial tube inflammation

-- get a chest X-ray
+- perform a chest X-ray

 - oral or intravenous corticosteroids to control inflammation

-- magnesium sulfate
+- a single dose of intravenous magnesium sulfate

 - intubation machines to help you breathe

 After an asthma attack, there are things you can do to help your body recover as well as lower the likelihood of another attack.
 These include: